Essays on Wildlife Protection Laws: Balancing Legal and Environmental Perspectives

 International Partnership and Global Institutions

 There is no limit to the wildlife and there is no limit to good protection.
-Global treaties, like the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), are important instruments of collective conservation.
+Global treaties, like the Convention on International Trade in of Wild Fauna and Flora (CITES), are important instruments of collective conservation.
 These global networks enable countries to share resources, expertise and practices.
 They also help to counteract the global nature of most threats to wildlife, from climate change to trafficking networks.

 Emerging Threats: Climate Change and Land Use Loss